priyanshuverma-dev/stock-charts/server/README.md

+> Out dated readme!

 ## Server for the stocks data stream

 ## Overview

 This server provides two main functionalities:

 1. **Current Share Price Retrieval**: Fetches the current market price of a specified stock symbol using the Yahoo Finance API.
 2. **Real-time Streaming Data**: Streams real-time data from a Fluvio topic to clients via Server-Sent Events (SSE).